-Concerning behaviour is now logged within the Arbor database and is matched to the WOW procedures.
+Concerning behaviour should be logged on the Arbor database and is matched to the WOW procedures.
 This allows those responsible for pastoral care to easily see any concerns logged by other staff members.
-It also allows for easy analysis of concerns for individuals and groups.
+It also allows for analysis of concerns for individuals and groups.